German occupation of north-east France during World War I: Abuses

-Heavy monetary contributions were imposed on the municipalities.
+Heavy monetary contributions were imposed on the municipalities as well.
 A first contribution of 1,300,000 F was requisitioned from the city of Lille on November 1, 1914 by the German authorities, which was raised to 1,500,000 F per month from January 1915.
 In total, 184 million F were paid by the city of Lille to the occupier in 4 years, 12.9 million by the city of Cambrai, 48 million by that of Roubaix, 25 million by that of Tourcoing.
 Small towns were not spared, either.
 Responding to the request of the municipalities, the French government granted loans through complex financial circuits to the major cities of the region.

 Unemployment

-The closure of textile factories, the largest employer in the Lille-Roubaix-Tourcoing agglomeration, and metallurgical industries, was caused by the high rate of unemployment.
-In 1918, 46300 inhabitants of Lille received unemployment benefit (36% of the total population), 24977 in Tourcoing (38%), 23484 in Roubaix (38%).
-In 1916, only 35000 inhabitants of Lille out of 150,000 could support themselves on their own resources; 3/4 of the inhabitants of Tourcoing subsisted on relief, and 80% of those in Valenciennes.
+The closure of textile factories, the largest employer in the Lille-Roubaix-Tourcoing agglomeration, and metallurgical industries, caused a high rate of unemployment.
+In 1918, 46,300 inhabitants of Lille received unemployment benefit (36% of the total population), 24,977 in Tourcoing (38%), 23,484 in Roubaix (38%).
+In 1916, only 35,000 inhabitants of Lille out of 150,000 could support themselves; three-quarters of the inhabitants of Tourcoing subsisted on relief; 80% of those in Valenciennes alone.